DoingData/java_apps-1/README.md

 **Delete a Tweet**
 ```
-USAGE: delete id
+USAGE: delete "ids"
 ```
-This command will delete the Tweet with the given id.
+This command will delete the Tweet with the given ids.
+The parameter ids is a comma-separated list of Tweet ids.

 **Show a Tweet**
 ```